Beyond Flicker: Detecting Kinematic Inconsistencies for Generalizable Deepfake Video Detection: Related work

 \section{Related work}

 \textbf{Deepfake detection}.
-Early works in deepfake detection focused on extracting image-level clues, either in the RGB space~\cite{Rossler19} or in the frequency space~\cite{Qian20}, but do not generalize well to unseen manipulation techniques.
-Some methods expanded to video inputs to take advantage of more informative spatiotemporal features~\cite{Cobo25, Haliassos22, Wang23, Xu23, Zheng21}.
-Moreover, since spatial artifacts usually dominate deepfake videos, it is not easy for the model to correctly learn to identify temporal clues~\cite{Zheng21}.
-To improve generalization towards different deepfake generation methods, many works leverage techniques such as contrastive learning~\cite{Guo23, Larue23}, attention mechanisms~\cite{Zhao21, Kim25} or self-supervision~\cite{Chen22, Haliassos22}.
+Early works in deepfake detection focused on extracting image-level clues, either in the RGB space~\cite{Chai20, Carvalho13, Carvalho15, Rossler19} or the frequency space~\cite{Stuchi17, Durall19, Qian20, Wang20a, Jeong22, Miao22}, but do not generalize well to unseen manipulation techniques.
+Some methods leverage video inputs to take advantage of more informative spatio-temporal features~\cite{Cobo25, Haliassos21, Haliassos22, Wang23a, Xu23, Zheng21, Hu22, Pang23, Wang23b, Yu23, Zhao23, Guo25, Kim25}.
+A popular approach among these methods includes the detection of temporal artifacts with different window sizes to capture local and global inconsistencies~\cite{Pang23, Yu23}.
+Wang et al.~\cite{Wang23b} explore the inconsistency between the movement of the entire face and the mouth region in deepfake videos.